kheller18/data-structures-algorithms/questions/AWS.md

 111. What are the native AWS Security logging capabilities?
      + Most of the AWS services have their logging options.
 Also, some of them have an account level logging, like in AWS CloudTrail, AWS Config, and others.
 Let’s take a look at two services in specific:
-       + `AWS CloudTrail`: This is a service that provides a history of the AWS API calls for every account.
+       + `AWS CloudTrail`: a service that provides a history of the AWS API calls for every account.
 It lets you perform security analysis, resource change tracking, and compliance auditing of your AWS environment as well.
 The best part about this service is that it enables you to configure it to send notifications via AWS SNS when new logs are delivered.
-       + `AWS Config`: This helps you understand the configuration changes that happen in your environment.
+       + `AWS Config`: helps understand the configuration changes that happen in your environment.
 This service provides an AWS inventory that includes configuration history, configuration change notification, and relationships between AWS resources.
 It can also be configured to send information via AWS SNS when new logs are delivered.

 112. What is a DDoS attack, and what services can minimize them?
-     + `DDoS`: is a cyber-attack in which the perpetrator accesses a website and creates multiple sessions so that the other legitimate users cannot access the service.
+     + `DDoS`: a cyber-attack in which the perpetrator accesses a website and creates multiple sessions so that the other legitimate users cannot access the service.
 The native tools that can help you deny the DDoS attacks on your AWS services are:
        + AWS Shield
        + AWS WAF
        + Amazon Route53